road2paradise/GiftLand/README.md

 - AWS Cognito for secure Sign-in and Sign-up.
 - CloudFront for accelerated file upload to S3.

+For secure file uploads the web application is hosted on local apache servers operating on Raspberry pi's at the business and also home WAN network.

 ## Usage

 1. Firstly download and install [Node](https://nodejs.org/en/download/) on your machine.